RM-Sharma999/Global-Layoffs-Starting-From-March-2020-Tableau-Visualization/README.md

 ![](https://i.imgur.com/OEYzKPw.png)

 # Data Cleaning Process
-The data was loaded into MYSQL and therefore converted into a database table, then i created a duplicate table to work upon and clean the data with the following steps below:
+The dataset was loaded into **MySQL** and converted into a database table.
+A duplicate working table was created to ensure the raw data remained unchanged.
+The data was then cleaned using the following steps:

-1. Found and removed any duplicate rows using temp tables.
+- Identified and removed duplicate records using temporary tables.

 2. Standardized the Data, checked for any spelling errors, converted the Date column to Standard formart.